georgbuechner/dissonance/README.md

 ### Usage

-To play, simply run *dissonance* in your command line.
+To play, simply run `dissonance` in your command line.

-You can run `dissonance` with the `-r` option, to create the map based on your current terminal size.
+You can run `dissonance -r`, to create the map based on your current terminal size.
 Doing this will however change the game experience and two identical songs will no longer produce an identical map and experience.